What does this software cost?

 Synchronise only copies from source to destination.
 If there are extra files on your destination, they will NOT be removed when you do a synchronise.

-If you have 2-way Synchronise selected, then any files on the DESTINATION that are newer than on the source will be copied to the source (off the backup and onto your PC), and similarly any files that are on the backup but not on your PC will be brought to your PC.
+If you have 2-way Synchronise selected, then any files on the DESTINATION that are newer than on the source will be copied to the source (off the backup and onto your PC).

 But I don’t want the backup to be full of old junk, I want it to be identical!